-In April, a new set of national standards for care services — community support, extra care housing, residential homes, and of course domiciliary care providers — will become operative.
+In April, a new set of national standards for care homes will become operative.
 Jef Smith reports.

-The CQC will soon be using a new system for ensuring that care providers must, at the most basic level, perform in order to obtain , and retain, the registration without which they cannot legally carry on the business.
-The regulator’s view of performance, always important for reputational purposes, will in 2015 become absolutely vital, since it will be the basis for a public rating.
-It is hoped that increasingly savvy consumers will welcome arrangements that grade services as outstanding, good, requiring improvement or inadequate, and that, whether they are self-funders buying their own care or local authorities commissioning provision on behalf of those assessed as being in need, they will support high quality and shun agencies that fall short.
+In some ways, the Care Quality Commission (CQC) seems to be placing even less stress on this latest manifestation of what care homes must, at the most basic level, achieve in order to obtain — and retain — the registration without which they cannot legally provide a service.
+The regulator’s view of a home’s performance, always important for reputational purposes, will soon be absolutely vital, since it will be the basis for a public rating.
+It is hoped that increasingly savvy consumers will welcome a system which grades homes as outstanding, good, requiring improvement or inadequate, and that, whether they are self-funders buying their own care or local authorities commissioning services on behalf of those assessed as being in need, they will support high quality and shun homes which fall short.

-There are, however, several different statutory or quasi-statutory guides to quality that providers will have to keep in mind, both generally in their daily operations and specifically when preparing for inspections, and it is not entirely easy to relate these to each other.
+There are, however, several different statutory or quasi-statutory frameworks which providers will have to keep in mind, both generally in their daily operations and specifically when preparing for inspections, and it is not entirely easy to relate these to each other.
 For a start, the Department of Health has published, and annually updates, what it calls its Adult Social Care Outcomes Framework.
 This document, produced in association with local government representatives, works on four “domains”, respectively ensuring quality of life, delaying and reducing the need for care, ensuring a positive experience of care, and safeguarding vulnerable adults, each of which is broken down into a set of outcome measures.
-It is true that this is aimed principally at commissioners, but the domains can surely be said to relate also to front line operators, those who actually deliver the services on which the outcomes depend.
+It is true that this is aimed principally at commissioners, but the domains can surely be said to relate also to front line services.

-At first glance the Framework looks quite sensible, even comprehensive, but when it is placed beside the eleven Fundamental standards, it becomes clear that there has been no attempt at aligning the two.
+At first glance this framework looks quite sensible, even comprehensive, but when it is placed beside the 11 fundamental standards, it becomes clear that there has been no attempt at aligning the two.
 Unlike the Essential standards, which were published by the CQC as the regulatory authority, the Fundamental standards are a Department of Health product, so why this lack of coherence?
 It is not that the documents actively conflict but, as they express objectives slightly differently and in a different order, the effect for a reader is at very least confusing.

-Even more relevant from a practitioner standpoint is understanding how the new standards fit in with what CQC says its staff will be looking for when they carry out inspections.
+Even more relevant from a practitioner standpoint is understanding how the new standards fit in with what CQC says its staff will be looking for when they inspect homes.
 Here, the starting point is a set of five key components encapsulated in the questions “Is it safe?
 Is it effective?
-It is caring?
+Is it caring?
 Is it responsive? and Is it well-led?”.
-Andrea Sutcliffe, the CQC’s chief inspector of social care calls these her “Mum’s Test”, attempting, in a way that some find telling but others feel to be trivialising, to make us ask whether the service under scrutiny is one that we would be happy to use for our own mother or — for some of us, even those who are dads or not even parents at all — employ ourselves.
+Andrea Sutcliffe, the CQC’s Chief Inspector of social care calls these her “Mum’s Test”, attempting, in a way which some find telling but others feel to be trivialising, to make us ask whether the home under scrutiny is one in which we would be happy to place our own mother or — for some of us, even those who are dads or not even parents at all — go into ourselves.

 Doubts start to arise when one asks how these particular five components were selected as critical.
 The response, that they were widely consulted on and attracted a generally warm reaction, is unconvincing; the consultation offered no alternatives and those who were asked were as unlikely to dismiss any of these apparently positive elements as to find motherhood or apple pie reprehensible.
-Elsewhere, the CQC has defined its own purpose as ensuring that care is “safe”, “effective”, “compassionate” and “high quality”.
-Safe and effective match the other list, and compassionate might be regarded as more or less synonymous with caring, but what has happened to responsiveness, and do the rather vague terms “high-quality” and “well-led” equate?
+Elsewhere, the CQC has defined its own purpose as ensuring care that is “safe”,”effective”, “compassionate” and “high quality”.
+Safe and effective match the other list, and compassionate might be regarded as more or less synonymous with caring, but what has happened to responsiveness, and do the pretty vague terms high-quality and well-led equate?

 The choice of KLOE terms

-To test the validity of the CQC’s structure for inspection, I asked Andrea Sutcliffe when I met her at a recent conference to identify which of the components embraces the politically all-important requirement for care to be personalised.
-She immediately replied Responsive, which does indeed include the — somewhat tautological — question, “How do people receive personalised care that is responsive to their needs?” and another that refers to “co-ordinated, person-centred care”.
-There is a separate reference, however, this time under Well-led, to “a positive culture that is person-centred” and many mentions elsewhere to obvious aspects of personalization, such as respecting people’s preferences, treating them as individuals, and supporting their personal choices.
+To test the validity of the CQC’s structure for inspection, I personally challenged Andrea Sutcliffe when I met her at a recent conference to identify which of the components embraces the politically all-important requirement for care to be personalised.
+She immediately replied responsive, which does indeed include the — somewhat tautological — question, “How do people receive personalised care that is responsive to their needs?” and another which refers to “co-ordinated, person-centred care”, but there is a separate reference, this time under well-led, to “a positive culture that is person-centred” and many mentions elsewhere which relate to aspects of personalisation like respecting people’s preferences, treating them as individuals, and supporting their personal choices.
 Personalisation, you might say, features nowhere and everywhere.

 Take another example.
 A home’s policies, procedures and practice in relation to safeguarding its residents would surely be tested during the part of an inspector’s investigations under the component Safe, but could a home be judged well-led or caring if it was unsafe?
 Surely not.
 In fact if a home fails on the questions designed for its being safe, responsive, caring or effective, could it conceivably be considered well-led?